KholdStare/kholdstare.github.com/_posts/2012-08-31-objects-and-threads-in-cpp-2.markdown

 monitor a queue of events to be handled, and dispatch them accordingly.
 Indeed, every <code>QThread</code> has a built-in <a href="http://qt-project.org/doc/qt-5.0/qthread.html#exec">event loop</a> that can be entered.

+One way to see this directly is by inheriting from <code>QThread</code>:

 {% highlight cpp %}
 class MyThread : public QThread {